Testing Imprecise Hypotheses: The Gaussian sequence model

 Consider testing the simple null hypothesis problem, $\epsilon_0=0$ in \eqref{eq:gaussian_testing_lp} with $p=1$: A minimax test for \eqref{eq:simple_null_testing_l1} is the well-known Pearson chi-squared test: where $q_{1-\alpha}\left(T_2,P_0\right)$ is the $1-\alpha$ quantile of $T_2(X)$ for $X\sim P_0$.
 The test is known \citep{ingsterAsymptoticallyMinimaxHypothesisI1993} to consistently distinguish the hypotheses \eqref{eq:simple_null_testing_l1} as soon as $\epsilon_1 \gtrsim \sigma \cdot d^{3/4}$.
 We refer to this rate as the simple null hypothesis testing rate.
 To understand its significance, note that the testing rate is faster than the rate at which the functional $\norm{v}_1$ can be estimated, which is $\sigma \cdot d/\sqrt{\log d}$ and called the functional estimation rate \citep{caiTestingCompositeHypotheses2011a}.
 If we choose the natural scaling $\sigma = n^{-1/2}$, this means that for $\sqrt{n} \lesssim d \lesssim n^{2/3}$, we can test the size of $\norm{v}_1$ even though we cannot reliably estimate it.

 Given that the chi-squared test is valid, it cannot reject distributions that are statistically indistinguishable from $P_0$.
 Thus, one would expect that the null hypothesis can be \textit{enlarged} without affecting the test's power.
 By slightly modifying the decision threshold, it can be shown that the chi-squared test maintains the same power guarantee (up to constants) for larger null hypotheses.
-The proof is deferred to \zcref{sec:failure_l2_test}. \begin{restatable}[Suboptimality of the chi-squared test]{lemma}{ChiSquaredTestUnderLOne} For hypotheses \eqref{eq:gaussian_testing_lp} with $p=1$, there exists a decision threshold $t_*$, such that the chi-squared test $\psi(X)=I(T_2(X)\geq t_*)$ is valid.
-Futhermore, there exists positive constants $C_1$ and $C_2$ such that, the test is powerful whenever However, for $\epsilon_1 - \epsilon_0 \asymp \sigma \cdot d^{3/4}$ and $C_2\cdot \sigma \cdot d^{1/4} \leq \epsilon_0 \lesssim \sigma \cdot d^{3/4}$, there exists no decision threshold $t$ such that the chi-squared test $\psi(X)=I(T_2(X)\geq t)$ is both valid and powerful. \end{restatable}
+The proof is deferred to Appendix \ref{sec:failure_l2_test} of the supplementary material.